-13. And she said, “May I find favor in your eyes, my lord, for you have comforted me, and you have spoken to the heart of your maidservant, though I am not like any of your maidservants.
+13. And she said, “May I find favor in your eyes, my lord, for you have comforted me, and you have spoken kindly to your maidservant, though I am not like any of your maidservants.”

 15. When she had risen up to glean, Boaz commanded his young men, saying, “Let her glean even among the sheaves, and do not reproach her.

 16.And make sure that you pull out some grain from the bundles for her and leave them for her to pick up – and do not rebuke her.”

 17. And she gleaned in the field until evening, and she beat out what she had gleaned, and it was about an ephah of barley.

 18. Then she took it up and went into the city, and her mother-in-law saw what she had gleaned.
 And then she brought out and gave her what she had left over after she was full.